XMPro/Blueprints-Accelerators-Patterns/docs/collections/_patterns/WidgetColoredRoundedHeading.md

 | [Text](https://documentation.xmpro.com/blocks-toolbox/basic/text) | To display the live data |

 <br />
 To make the most of this widget's functionality, you can easily integrate it with other widgets by dragging and dropping them into the designated "Blocks" or any layout elements of your choice.
 This flexible approach allows you to create dynamic and feature-rich content by combining different widgets, enhancing the overall usability and visual appeal of your project.
-Feel free to experiment and customize your layout to suit your specific needs and creative preferences.
+Feel free to experiment and configure your layout to suit your specific needs and creative preferences.
 <div class="inline_image">{% include framework/shortcodes/image.html src="/assets/images/Patterns/Widgets/ColoredRoundedHeading/DarkTheme/ColoredRoundedHeadingDesignMode.png" %}</div>
 <div class="inline_image">{% include framework/shortcodes/image.html src="/assets/images/Patterns/Widgets/ColoredRoundedHeading/LightTheme/ColoredRoundedHeadingDesignMode.png" %}</div>
-Make sure to change the fields within the box to get their values from the data source vs static.